doungdoth/doungdoth.github.io/index.md

 #### Here are a few links to help you out.
 One is a website that explains step by step on how to get it to work.
 The other, is a video on YouTube if you'd rather watch.

-#### * If you are still having issues, try searching the make and model of your computer and possibley operating system and search USB booting
+#### * If you are still having issues, try searching the make and model of your computer and possibly operating system and search USB booting

 #### https://www.pcworld.com/article/3057176/hardware/the-hidden-challenges-of-booting-from-a-usb-flash-drive.html